-A forced air furnace will already come with a rudimentary air-filtration system that uses a flat filter, which should be replaced every one to three months.
+A forced air furnace will already come with a rudimentary air-filtration system that uses a flat filter.
+Flat filters should be replaced every one to three months.

-Leaving a flat filter inside the HVAC system for too long will cause it to get clogged up with dust and other pollutants which can then make the furnace work harder.
+Leaving a flat filter inside the system for too long will cause it to get clogged up with dust and other pollutants.
+This can then make the furnace work harder.

-Traditional flat filters are designed to only keep large particles of dust out rather than the small ones that are the most irritating to your health.
+Traditional flat filters are designed to only keep large particles of dust out rather than the small ones.
+The smaller pollutants tend to be the ones that are the most irritating to your health.

 Pleated filters do a slightly better job than standard flat filters, but they’re still not ideal when it comes to preventing allergens.